Maine Revenue Services logo

 11. My educational loans are consolidated/refinanced with other debt.
 Do I qualify for the SLRTC?

-Maybe.
-Payments made on a refinanced eligible education loan qualify for the credit if the refinanced loan remains separate from any other debt incurred, except for other educational loans.
+Payments made on a consolidated or refinanced eligible education loan qualify for the credit to the extent that the consolidated or refinanced loan remains separate from any other type of debt incurred, except for other educational loans.

 12. I am claiming the SLRTC for the first time.
 What information do I need to provide with my tax return?

-If this is the first year you are claiming the SLRTC and the documentation has not been previously provided to claim either the SLRTC or EOTC you must include with your completed Maine individual income tax return (Form 1040ME) and Student Loan Repayment Tax Credit Worksheet:
+If this is the first year you are claiming the SLRTC, and the documentation has not been previously provided, you must include with your completed Maine individual income tax return (Form 1040ME) and Student Loan Repayment Tax Credit Worksheet:

 Maine Revenue Services may request additional documentation supporting your claim.